word | pro | penSyl | weightProfile | stressLoc |

 and 'kan.ta

-, respectively.
+, respectively, as nasality is predictable.
 Finally, in words with ão, the tilde is assumed to be in the nucleus.
 The word coração (‘heart’) is transcribed as ko.ra.'sa~w

 .
 The assumption that nasals in Portuguese are VN sequences is based on Câmara Jr. (1970), and is not definitive.
 Rather, this should be taken as a (neutral) baseline for the general characterization of the Portuguese lexicon.